Be My Baby: Recording

-Vocals

-The Ronettes' lead singer Veronica Bennett (pictured 1966) is the only Ronette on "Be My Baby".
+The Ronettes' lead singer Veronica Bennett (pictured 1966) is the only member of the group who participated in the recording.

-Ronnie – the only Ronette who appears on the record – overdubbed her lead vocal within a day after the backing track had been completed.
+Ronnie — the only Ronette who appears on the record — overdubbed her lead vocal within a day after the backing track had been completed.
 She spent the previous three days preparing for the session.
 Ronnie remembered, "I was so shy that I'd do all my vocal rehearsals in the studio's ladies' room, because I loved the sound I got in there.
 People talk about how great the echo chamber was at Gold Star, but they never heard the sound in that ladies' room ...
 That's where all the little 'whoa-ohs' and 'oh-oh-oh-ohs' you hear on my records were born."
 She said that when she sang the song at the session, "the band went nuts.
 I was 18 years old, 3,000 miles from home, and had all these guys saying I was the next Billie Holiday."

 Nitzsche praised Ronnie's vibrato, saying, "That was her strong point.
 When that tune was finished, the speakers were turned up so high in the booth that people had to leave the room."
 Levine said, "We didn't have to work hard to get Ronnie's performance, but we had to work hard to satisfy Phil.
 He'd spend an inordinate amount of time working on each section and playing it back before moving on to the next one, and that was very hard for the singers."
-In his book Classic Tracks, author Rikky Rooksby writes, "Notice Ronnie Spector's voice is kept quite dry and upfront; her vocal, and those carefully rehearsed wha-ah-oh-ohs, along with the vast sound, make the record what it is."

 Sonny Bono and Cher were among the backing vocalists.
 Cher stated in a television interview, "I was just hanging out with Son [Bono], and one night Darlene [Love] didn't show up, and Philip looked at me and he was getting really cranky, y'know.
 Philip was not one to be kept waiting.
 And he said, 'Sonny said you can sing?'
 And so, as I was trying to qualify what I felt my ... 'expertise' was, he said, 'Look I just need noise – get out there!'
 I started as noise, and that was 'Be My Baby'."

-Release
+Release and commercial performance

-I was like the happiest 17, 18-year-old girl you'd ever want to know, to have a [sic] record all over the world, I loved it so much, the sweat and the tears and the sex appeal, everything.